mixpanel/mixpanel-react-native/README.md

 ```

 # **set()**
-Set a collection of properties on the identified user
+To set a collection of properties on the identified user

 ### **Example**
 ```